The law of sines and law of cosines are the names of two formulas

 \]

-The law of cosines quickly leads to another area formula.
+The law of cosines along with the \(\frac{1}{2}AB\sin(\gamma)\) formula for a triangle’s area, leads us to a formula for the area of a triangle strictly in terms of its side-lengths.
 Letting \(S = \frac{1}{2}(A+B+C),\) a number referred to as the semiperimeter of the triangle, the area of the triangle will be \(\sqrt{S(S-A)(S-B)(S-C)}.\) This is called Heron’s formula.